jl2501/godotenv/README.md

 > [!NOTE]
 > This is a fork of [https://github.com/joho/godotenv](https://github.com/joho/godotenv)
 >
-> Exactly the same as the joho godotenv, only allows passing in an in-memory filesystem via afero lib for easier unit tests.
+> Exactly the same as the joho godotenv, only allows passing in an in-memory filesystem that implements the minimum number of methods needed for easier unit tests.

 A Go (golang) port of the Ruby [dotenv](https://github.com/bkeepers/dotenv) project (which loads env vars from a .env file).